 It was probably more than the similarity of conversion and the divine mandate to bear testimony that made Joseph identify with Paul.
-Part of that intimacy must have come from a shared determination to do the will of God regardless of the personal hazard or difficulty involved.
-It was Paul (but might as well have been Joseph Smith) who wrote:
+Part of that intimacy must have come from the parallel determination to do the will of God regardless of the personal hazard or difficulty involved.
+It was Paul (but might as well have been Joseph Smith) who wrote

 Thus Joseph, when he paraphrased Phil.
 4:8, wrote:

 . . . we believe all things, we hope all things, we have endured many things and hope to be able to endure all things.
 (Article of Faith #13, emphasis added)

 Nephi understood.
 In his most famous of statements (1 Nephi 3:7) he declared that he would be obedient, because he knew that God would not make an impossible demand of him.
 He knew he could do all things through Christ, who would strengthen him.